 \textbf{Correctness: }It is easy to see that the Picard iteration outputs the correct sequence of actions, i.e. $\{a^{\rm seq}_t\}$ in at most $T$ iterations.
 Observe that for the processor responsible for time-step $t=1$, say $m$, $a^{1,m}_1 = a^{\rm seq}_1$.
 Consequently, $\alpha^1_1 = a^{\rm seq}_1$.
 Thus, at iteration $k=2$, the processor responsible for $t=2$, say $\tilde m$, will take the correct sequential action at $t=1$ and thus the correct sequential action at $t=2$, i.e. $a^{2,\tilde m}_2 = a^{\rm seq}_2$, so that $\alpha^2_2 = a^{\rm seq}_2$.
 Continuing in this fashion, we can show: \begin{proposition} The Picard iteration converges in at most $T$ iterations and returns $\{a^{\rm seq}_t\}$. \end{proposition} While this proposition shows the correctness of the algorithm, it is not useful: if we required $T$ iterations for convergence, we would achieve no speedup.
 We will later prove that Algorithm~\ref{alg:par_items} converges in a small number of iterations {\em independent of $T$} in a large class of SCO problems.

-\textbf{Speedup and batching: }A single iteration of Algorithm~\ref{alg:par_items} achieves substantial speedup over sequentially computing $\{a^{\rm seq}_t\}$.
+\textbf{Speedup and batching: }A single iteration of Algorithm~\ref{alg:par_items} achieves substantial speedup over sequential computing.
 Specifically, assume that time-steps are divided up equally across all processes so that $|\Tscr_m| \sim T/M$ for all $m$.
-Then, under the assumption that the time to evaluate $\pi(\cdot)$ is much larger than the time to evaluate $f(\cdot)$ (trivially true in our SCO environments), this speedup is approximately $M$.
+Then, under the assumption that the time to evaluate $\pi(\cdot)$ is much larger than the time to evaluate $f(\cdot)$, this speedup is approximately $M$.
 Consequently, the effective speedup provided by Algorithm~\ref{alg:par_items} is $M/\#$iterations.
 It is also worth noting that Algorithm~\ref{alg:par_items} allows for the batched application of $\pi(\cdot)$.
 Specifically, the first application of $\pi(\cdot)$ on each of the $M$ processes can be batched together, following which the second application of $\pi(\cdot)$ on each of these processes can be batched, and so forth.

 Our discussion so far applies to general dynamical systems.
 We cannot hope for an effective speedup in this generality.
 The next Section will focus on a large class of SCO problems, where we will theoretically establish that Algorithm~\ref{alg:par_items} achieves a non-trivial speedup over sequential computation.